Farr Healthcare - Physiatry Job Openings, Physiatry Job Opportunities & Physiatry Practice Opportunities

 First of all, a candidate is a person, not a piece of merchandise.
 And the last time I checked, it was illegal to buy and sell other human beings.
 You can own a weed whacker.
 You can’t own a person.

-When an employer agrees to hire a qualified candidate as a result of my referral, it’s not as though the candidate is changing hands from one owner to another.
+When an employer agrees to hire a qualified candidate as a result of a referral by my physiatry recruitment company, it’s not as though the candidate is changing hands from one owner to another.
 The candidate and the employer are simply agreeing to work together, exchanging the employer’s money for the candidate’s time and services.

 Besides, the two principals have had the opportunity to interview each other and engage in due diligence prior to making a decision of their own free will.
 To compare a candidate to a weed whacker is like comparing an apple to an orange.